elaineyu1031/Open-ACS/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-**Note**: Some source files contain copyright headers from Meta Platforms, Inc. as they were derived from publicly available reference implementations.
-This project is independently developed and not affiliated with Meta.

 ## 🙏 Acknowledgments

 - Built on [libsodium](https://libsodium.org/) - Modern cryptographic library